Non-simultaneous Exchange, Long-term Exchange (1 month plus), Home Exchange

 The map marker is a general indicator of the local area only.

 We are an international couple married in 1975 and still going strong!
 Sue is from Australia and Kjell is from Sweden.
-We have three adult children and five grandchildren all living in Sweden.
+We have three adult children and six grandchildren.
+Two live in Sweden and one in India with his family.
 We have worked in various countries in Asia with aid and development through various Christian organisations and missions.
 We are active in our local Lutheran church.
 Sue is a tour guide with a Swedish travel agent and takes a group of Swedes to Australia every year.
 We enjoy active outdoor activities such as cycling, walking and canoeing in the summer and skiing and skating in the winter.
-We also enjoy travelling and particularly like to return to Australia every 3 years or so to enable Sue to keep up contacts with her friends and Canada where Sue's sister live
+We also enjoy travelling and particularly like to return to Australia every 3 years or so to enable Sue to keep up contacts with her friends and Canada where Sue's sister lives.